jeanvillete/learningopenshift/README.txt

 $ oc edit <type>/<object name>
 $ oc edit <type>/<object name> -o yaml
 $ oc edit <type>/<object name> -o json

+# monitoring progress of deployments
+# the command will exit once the deployment has completed and the web application is ready
+$ oc rollout status <type>/<object name>
+$ oc rollout status dc/appName

+# when a web application is made visible outside of the OpenShift cluster a Route is created.
+This enables a user to use a URL to access the web application from a web browser.
+# a route is only usually used for web applications which use the HTTP protocol.
+# a route cannot be used to expose a database for example, as they would typically use their own distinct protocol and routes would not be able to work with the database protocol.
+# to setup port forwarding between a local machine and the database running on OpenShift you use the oc port-forward command
+# remember the '$ oc port-forward' process still running on background, it can be checked either via '$ ps aux' and '$ jobs'
+$ oc port-forward <pod-name>
+$ oc port-forward <pod-name> :<remote-pod-port>
+$ oc port-forward <pod-name> <local-port>:<remote-pod-port>

+# synchronize/copy files from/to remote running container
+# copying file from remote container to local machine, on the current directory
+$ oc rsync <pod-full-name>:/remote/pod/directory/file.txt .
+# copying remote directory to the current machine on local directory
+$ oc rsync <pod-full-name>:/remote/pod/directory .
+# copying the contents of remote directory to the local "uploads" directory
+$ oc rsync <pod-full-name>:/remote/pod/directory/. ./uploads
+# copying a single file from local machine to the remote running container
+$ oc rsync . <pod-full-name>:/remote/pod/directory --exclude=* --include=fileToBeUploaded.txt --no-perms
+# for synchronization, where the oc copies from/to remote automatically, the "--watch" can be provided, this way a running process on background will keep live until be killed applying this synchronization
+$ oc rsync currentLocalDirectory/. <pod-full-name>:/remote/pod/directory --no-perms --watch &
+# specifying a strategy for copying resources from local host to the remote running container
+$ oc rsync currentLocalDirectory/. <pod-full-name>:/remote/pod/directory --stratagy=tar
+# copy content from remote to the local host, with directories/files in the local directory which are not found in the pod being deleted
+$ oc rsync <pod-full-name>:/remote/pod/directory currentLocalDirectory/. --delete

+# creating/claim a new volume and mounting it to a deployment config
+$ oc set volume dc/myDeploymentConfigName --add --name=deploymentConfigMountName --claim-name=pvcStorageName --type pvc --claim-size=1G --mount-path /mnt/podMountDirectory

+# unmounting the volume from a running container
+$ oc set volume dc/myDeploymentConfigName --remove --name=deploymentConfigMountName

+# mounting an already created volume pvc
+$ oc set volume dc/myDeploymentConfigName --add --name=deploymentConfigMountName --claim-name=pvcStorageName --mount-path /mnt

 # odo samples; https://github.com/openshift/odo
 $ odo login -u myUserName -p myCleanPass